 The Bottom Line

-This new loan consolidation program vaults into the top six of our Student Loan Consolidation Rankings, based largely on the low interest rates advertised.
+This new loan consolidation program vaults into the top seven of our Student Loan Consolidation Rankings, based largely on the low interest rates advertised.
 Due to the large range of possible interest rates, borrowers would be wise to apply to several different companies in order to find the lowest rate actually available.
 By working with multiple companies, potential customers also get the opportunity to directly compare the companies and how they interact with their customers before any contracts are signed.
 Please note, if you do decide to go this route, be sure to apply to all of them in a short period of time in order to prevent any damage to your credit report.